- 1 1/4 cups flour plus extra for rolling

 - 3 tablespoons vegetable oil

-- Make dipping sauce: In a small bowl combine remaining tablespoon green onion, 1/2 cup soy sauce, 1 tablespoon sesame oil, chili oil and garlic until blended.
+Make dipping sauce: In a small bowl combine remaining tablespoon green onion, 1/2 cup soy sauce, 1 tablespoon sesame oil, chili garlic sauce until blended.

 In a large nonstick skillet, heat vegetable oil over medium-high heat.
 Add as many dumplings as will fit in skillet without touching and brown bottoms 1 to 2 minutes.
 All at once, add enough cold water to cover bottom of pan, cover immediately and bring to a boil.
 Cook until tops of dumplings are waxy and cooked through, about 5 minutes.
 Water will evaporate (if some water remains, drain water), heat and continue cooking until bottoms of dumplings are brown and crisp, about 2 minutes; keep warm.
 Repeat with remaining dumplings.
 Serve immediately with dipping sauce.

 - Dish Type: Appetizer